 For example, homepage polyps can have a 3% of conversion rate while the landing page might have a 5 – 15% conversion rate.

-The email forward or share rate can help you in showing the percentage of the recipient that shared or forward the message among their peers.
+The email forward or share rate can help you in showing the percentage of the recipient that shared or forwarded the message among their peers.

-You can use the merci for determining if the message is holding the attention of people and enough to share with their friends.
+You can use the merci to determine if the message is holding the attention of people and enough to share with their friends.

 A high email forward rate shows that your business is doing a successful marketing strategy.

 Revenue Per Subscriber is a useful metric; it’s also known as the RPS and is used for calculating the profit that each subscriber of yours generates.

 The RPS is similar to the ARPU or Average Revenue Per User.